What is osteoporosis?

 How is osteoporosis diagnosed?

-- Bone density test (bone densitometry).
-Measurement of the mass of bone in relation to its volume to find the risk of getting osteoporosis.
+the mass of bone and its volume to find the risk of getting osteoporosis.

-- X-rays.
-This test uses electromagnetic energy beams to make images of tissues, bones, and organs onto film.
+to make images of tissues, bones, and organs on film.

 - Have their personal risk for falls checked at least once a year after menopause.